nf-core/phaseimpute/docs/output.md

 - `stitch.*.vcf.gz`: Imputed VCF for a specific chunk.
 - `stitch.*.vcf.gz.tbi`: TBI for the Imputed VCF for a specific chunk.

 [STITCH](https://github.com/rwdavies/STITCH) performs the imputation.
-This step will contain the VCF for each of the chunks.
+This steps will contain the VCF for each of the chunks.

 ### Concat